 Directors are elected twice each school year (November and May).
 FOSB can have up to 20 directors exclusive of FOSB officers and staff representatives.

-Officer: FOSB officers are elected at our May annual membership meeting and are considered part of FOSB’s board.
+FOSB officers are elected at our May annual membership meeting and are considered part of FOSB’s board of directors.
 Officers include:

 - Two co-chairs (one for elementary, one for middle school), who preside over FOSB meetings and lead the board.

 - A secretary, who keeps the minutes of FOSB meetings and maintains other FOSB records.